SiChiTong/cog/docs/reference/utils.md

     int dblcmp_desc(const void *v1, const void *v2);

-Compare between `v1` and `v2` of type integer, float or double with `intcmp*`, `fltcmp*`, `dblcmp*` in ascending order or decending order.
+Compare between `v1` and `v2` of type integer, float or double with `intcmp*`, `fltcmp*`, `dblcmp*` in ascending order or descending order.
 By default `intcmp()`, `fltcmp()` and `dblcmp()` compares in descending order.

-**Note**: Comparing floating and doubles points is hard, the implementation used is by defining the error margin `FLOAT_EPSILON`, by default it is set to `0.00001`, however depending on your usecase you may want to adjust the acceptable error margin.
-You can do this by defining your own `FLOAT_EPSILON`.
+**Note**: Comparing floating and doubles points is hard, the implementation used is by defining the error margin `FLOAT_EPSILON`, by default it is set to `0.00001`, however depending on your use case you may want to adjust the acceptable error margin.
+You can do this by defining your own `FLOAT_EPSILON` when compiling cog, you must do that during the compilation of cog else it will not take effect when you link it with your code.

 In descending order the function will return: